-- 1/4 tsp salt
+- ¼ tsp salt

-- 1/3 cup refined coconut oil
+- ⅓ cup refined coconut oil

-- 2 cups unsweetened plant-based milk
+- 2 cups unsweetened plant-based milk, divided

 - 4 tbsp cornstarch

-- 1/3 cup granulated sugar
+- ⅓ cup granulated sugar

-- 1/3 cup unsweetened cocoa powder
+- ⅓ cup unsweetened cocoa powder

 - 1 tsp vanilla extract

-- 1/8 tsp salt
+- ⅛ tsp salt

-- 1/2 cup vegan semi-sweet chopped chocolate or chocolate chips
+- ½ cup vegan semi-sweet chopped chocolate or chocolate chips

-- 1/2 cup coconut cream**
+- ½ cup canned coconut cream***

-- 1/3 cup toasted hazelnuts, chopped
+- ⅓ cup toasted hazelnuts, chopped

-Preheat the oven to 350°F. In a food processor, blend the hazelnuts until a coarse meal forms, scraping down the sides and bottom.
-Don't over process or it'll become greasy and then nut butter.
+- Preheat the oven to 350°F. In a food processor, blend the hazelnuts until a coarse meal forms, scraping down the sides and bottom.
+Don't over process or it'll become greasy and then into nut butter.

-Press into a 9 inch fluted tart tin with removable bottom.
+- Press into a 9-inch fluted tart tin with removable bottom.
 Start with the sides and work your way down ensuring that the crust is even.
 Use a measuring cup to press and smooth out the surface.
 Gently pierce the sides and bottom every inch or so with a fork and bake for 12-18 minutes or until fragrant and starting to lightly brown.
 Let the crust cool completely on a cooling rack.

-- In a medium-sized saucepan over medium heat, whisk together the remaining milk, sugar, cocoa and salt.
-Once it starts to steam a little, slowly drizzle in the cornstarch slurry, whisking constantly to avoid developing lumps.
-Bring to a simmer and cook for about 2 minutes and the pudding has started to thicken (it will thicken further once chilled.)
-Whisk in the chocolate hazelnut spread and vanilla.
+- In a medium-sized saucepan over medium heat, whisk together the remaining 1 2/3 cups milk, chocolate hazelnut spread, sugar, cocoa and salt.
+Once it starts to simmer, slowly drizzle in the cornstarch slurry, whisking constantly to avoid developing lumps.
+Continue to simmer and cook for about 2 minutes and the pudding has started to thicken (it will thicken further once chilled.)
+Whisk in the vanilla.